Thanks for checking out my Profit Genesis 2.0 review!

-As you’ve probably guessed by now, ‘PG’ is a deceitful “get-rich-quick” system that’s non-existent.
+As you’ve probably guessed by now, ‘PG’ is a deceitful system that’s non-existent.

-Once you submit payment, you’ll get access to some basic training on a concept called dropshipping and how to get started online with the money-making strategy.
+Once you submit payment, you’ll get some basic training on “dropshipping” and how to get started online with the money-making strategy.

-Dropshipping is basically the process of taking customer orders through your Shopify store and buying the products from China to ship to your customers.
+Dropshipping is basically the process of taking customer orders through your Shopify store and buying the products from China to ship to them.

-I’m not gonna go into too much detail on the concept because personally, I think Affiliate Marketing is a much more fun and lucrative method.
+I’m not gonna go into too much detail on the concept.

 So at the end of the day, the sales video talks jib-uh jab-uh.

-If he or she is selling training covering the basics of dropshipping, then why not be open and honest with you instead of producing some Bullsh*t presentation with fake testimonials and far-fetched income screenshots – selling you a LIE?
+If he or she is selling training on dropshipping, then why not be open and honest with you instead of producing some Bullsh*t presentation with fake testimonials and far-fetched income screenshots?

 Wouldn’t you agree?

-If you truly wanna earn $1,000s per month, then you’ll need to be committed to learning the essential skills and working like a donkey to build a successful business during the long-term.
+If you truly wanna earn $1,000s per month, then you’ll need to be committed to learning the essential skills and working like a donkey.

 The Bottom Line: ‘PG’ is not recommended.